vanus-labs/vanus-connect/connectors/source-aws-sns/README.md

 ## Introduction

-The Amazon SNS(Simple Notification Service) Source is a [Vanus Connector][vc] which designed which subscribe to the SNS topic and receive messages published to the topic, and then transform them into CloudEvents based on [CloudEvents Adapter specification][ceas].
+The Amazon SNS(Simple Notification Service) Source is a [Vanus Connector][vc] which is designed to subscribe to the SNS topic and receive messages published to the topic, and then transform them into CloudEvents based on [CloudEvents Adapter specification][ceas].

 Push is adopted by Amazon SNS to deliver messages from SNS topics to the endpoints.
-Therefore, the Amazon SNS Source should subscribe the SNS topics and start an endpoint to receive messages from the SNS topics.
+Therefore, the Amazon SNS Source should subscribe to the SNS topics and start an endpoint to receive messages from the SNS topics.

 Original SNS message pushed to http/https endpoints looks like:
 ```HTTP